Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 If we assume that UB cannot happen, then we must assume the `if` condition must always be true.
 Consequently, many compilers will optimize away the `if` statement entirely.

 The confluence of UB and more aggressive but standards-compliant compiler optimizations exposes latent bugs that may otherwise behave according to user intentions.
 These bugs are characterized as hard to find and diagnose.
 These bugs often do not appear at lower optimization levels.
 This means that such bugs do not appear in executables that developers produce during development.
 Consequently, these bugs can bypass many tests.
-Debuggers tend to operate on on executables compiled with lower optimization settings, where many of these issues do not show up.
+Debuggers tend to operate on executables compiled with lower optimization settings, where many of these issues do not show up.
 This makes it harder to find and fix these bugs.

 An early example of a vulnerability arising from such aggressive optimization is [CERT vulnerability 162289](https://www.kb.cert.org/vuls/id/162289).